 The first Catholic school in the Kimberley was established by the Trappist Fathers at Beagle Bay in 1892.
 It was a bi-lingual school where instruction was given in French and Nyul Nyul, the language of the traditional custodians of the land around Beagle Bay.
 They also learnt to speak and sing in English and were taught Latin hymns.

 The Pallottine Fathers and brothers took charge of the mission in 1901.
 The St. John of God Sisters arrived in 1907 and taught in the school until the 1970’s.
 Later, Sisters of St. Joseph of the Apparition, Infant Jesus Sisters and Our Lady of the Mission Sisters taught in Sacred Heart School.

-The Mission ceased to operate in the mid 1970’s and the Beagle Bay community has been self determining since then, governed by an elected Community Council.
-However, at that time, the community invited the Church to continue to provide priests and a school.
+The Mission ceased to operate in the mid 1970’s but the community invited the Church to continue to provide priests and a school.
 For more than two decades now, the school has been administered through lay leadership.
 Mrs Lyla Forte is the current Principal.